The Magic of Echinacea

 - Native Americans used Echinacea to treat snake bites.

-- The name Echinacea comes from the Greek word echinos, which describes a sea urchin or hedgehog, which are similar in appearance to Echinacea’s spiked seed head.
+- The name Echinacea comes from the Greek word echinos, which describes a sea urchin or hedgehog, which is similar in appearance to Echinacea’s spiked seed head.

 - The Plains Native Americans used echinacea more than any other herb.
 They would smoke the plant and use it to make themselves resistant to heat.

-- Early settlers would mix echinacea into horse or cow feed to help improve the animal’s health and apetite if it was having a hard time eating.
+- Early settlers would mix echinacea into horse or cow feed to help improve the animal’s health and appetite if it had difficulty eating.

-- Research is showing that the best way to activate the healing power of echinacea is by sucking on the root.
-The mouth provides saliva and other disease fighting mechanisms that can help potentiate its power.
+- Research shows that the best way to activate the healing power of echinacea is by sucking on the root.
+The mouth provides saliva and other disease-fighting mechanisms to help potentiate its power.

-- Various Native American tribes such as the Sioux and the Dakotas used Echinacea as a remedy for hydrophobia.
+- Native American tribes such as the Sioux and the Dakotas used Echinacea to remedy hydrophobia.

-- The Omaha Native American tribe would coat their hands in macerated echinacea root so that the could pull meat out of boiling pots without being affected by the heat.
+- The Omaha Native American tribe would coat their hands in macerated echinacea root so that they could pull the meat out of boiling pots without being affected by the heat.